phillipclapham/neuroweaver/README.md

 ## Advanced Applications: The Framework in Practice

-As practitioners develop fluency with Neuroweaver, they discover its extraordinary power in handling complex real-world challenges.
+As practitioners develop fluency with Neuroweaver, they discover its **potential** in handling complex real-world challenges.
 These advanced applications demonstrate not just the framework's practical utility but its ability to generate breakthrough solutions across diverse domains.

 ### Complex Problem Solving